R gene: Pattern recognition receptors (PRRs)

 This receptor is often composed of leucine-rich repeats (LRRs).
 LRRs have a wide range of bacterial (proteins), fungal (carbohydrates) and virulent (nucleic acids) recognition, this means that LRRs recognizes many different molecules but each LRRs usually has a very specific molecule it detects.
 The ability of PRRs to recognize various pathogenic components relies on a regulatory protein called brassinosteroid insensitive 1 –associated receptor kinase (BAK1).
 Once the pathogen has been recognized by PRRs the release of a kinase into the nucleus has been transduced triggering a transcriptional reprogramming.

-Wall associated kinase (WAKs)
+Wall-associated kinase (WAKs)

 The plant cell wall is conformed of pectin and other molecules.
 Pectin has abundant galacturonic acids which is the compound that WAKs recognizes after a foreign invasion in the plant.
-Every WAKs (WAK1 & WAK2) has an N-terminal which interacts with pectin in the cell wall when pectin is being degraded to galacturonic acids by fungal enzymes.
+Every WAK (WAK1 and WAK2) has an N-terminal which interacts with pectin in the cell wall when pectin is being degraded to galacturonic acids by fungal enzymes.

 Pathogen-associated molecular pattern (PAMPs) and damage-associated molecular pattern (DAMPs) are often identified by lectins which is a protein that binds specific carbohydrates.